Davetherave32/Senna/README.md

 ## User Experience (UX)

 [Go to the top](#table-of-contents)

+### Project Goals

+The main goal of this website is to show more awareness of this man.
+I want to teach the target audience why he is rated so highly by his peers and colleagues.

 * First Time Visitor Goals
     - As a First Time Visitor, I want to learn about the history of this person and understand why he was rated so highly.